Existence for Stable Rotating Star-Planet Systems: Introduction

-The motion of stars and planets has long been a classical subject in celestial mechanics, astrophysics, and mathematics.
-Historical models such as heliocentrism, proposed by Copernicus, and later studies by Newton and others on stellar rotation, form the foundation of rotating star or planet models.
-Early developments by Maclaurin, Jacobi, Poincaré, and Liapounov focused on incompressible, homogeneous or nearly homogeneous bodies like the Earth.
-For gaseous bodies such as Jupiter, or systems like galaxies, density inhomogeneity and compressibility need to be accounted for.
-The first attempts to construct axisymmetric rotating solutions to the compressible Euler–Poisson equations were made by astrophysicists Milne \cite{Mil23} and Zeipel \cite{Zei24} in the early 1920s, followed by Chandrasekhar \cite{Cha33} and Lichtenstein \cite{Lic33} in 1933.
-Further historical accounts can be found in \cite{Cha67, Jar13}.

-Significant progress has been made for the single rotating star problem, where the star rotates about its axis.
-Two main approaches have been employed to prove the existence of such rotating stars.
-The first is variational method, as used by Auchmuty and Beals \cite{AB71M, AB71} to establish the existence of axisymmetric equilibria for compressible fluids; see also \cite{Auc91, AB71, CF80, CL94, Li91, Che26R2}.
-The second is a perturbative method based on the implicit function theorem, applied near non-rotating Lane–Emden stars \cite{JM17, JM19, Hei94, SW17, SW19}.
-Nonlinear dynamical stability of rotating stars was shown in \cite{LS08, LS09} via variational techniques, while stability theory for non-rotating stars can be found in \cite{DLYY02, Jan14, Rei03}.

-These methods are quite general and apply not only to single-body problems but also to $N$-body systems.
-Variational methods were used by McCann \cite{McC06} for binary stars and are applied in this paper to star–planet systems.
-Perturbative approaches appear in the work of Alonso-Orán, Kepka, and Velázquez \cite{AKV23} on incompressible Euler–Poisson systems with an external particle, as well as in Lichtenstein’s construction of rotating binary stars \cite{Lic33}.

-Each method has its advantages and limitations.
-For example, the variational approach typically requires $\gamma>\frac{4}{3}$ when $P(\rho)=K\rho^\gamma$ to prevent gravitational collapse (see \cite[Remark 2.11 and Proposition 2.16]{Che26R2} \cite[Section 2]{McC06}, or \cite[Section 1, 6 and 8]{AB71}).
-In contrast, perturbative methods can handle the range $\frac{6}{5}<\gamma<2$ \cite{JM19}, but they rely on prior knowledge of solutions in special non-rotating cases.

-When considering two stellar objects, such as binary stars or a star–planet system, we begin with the simplest scenario where individual rotations are neglected, and only orbital revolution is considered.
+In this work, we adopt the polytropic equation of state $P(\rho)=K\rho^\gamma$, unless otherwise stated.
+We mainly consider two stellar objects, under the simplifying assumption that individual rotations are neglected and only orbital revolution is considered.
 We still refer to such configurations as rotating systems.
 The construction of rotating binary stars dates back to Lichtenstein \cite{Lic33}.
 As discussed by Jang and Seok \cite{JS22}, in the $N$-body uniformly rotating case, the Euler–Poisson equations reduce to a single equation: